Tex Wanganeen: Career

-Tex Wanganeen is an Australian rules footballer who plays for the Essendon Football Club in the Australian Football League (AFL).
-He is the son of former Essendon and Port Adelaide player Gavin Wanganeen.
-He joined the club as a rookie through the pre-season supplemental selection period prior to the 2022 season.
+He joined Essendon as a rookie through the pre-season supplemental selection period prior to the 2022 season.
 He was named as the medical substitute against Brisbane in round two of the 2022 season but was not used.
 He started the next week against Melbourne, kicking his first goal in the third quarter.

+Wanganeen was delisted by Essendon at the conclusion of the 2024 AFL season.
+Following his delisting, he joined the Port Melbourne Football Club in the Victorian Football League in November 2024.

+Statistics

+Updated to the end of 2024.